25 Ways You're Damaging Your Health and Don't Even Know It

 Teflon pans were all the rage for quite some time, due to their non-stick abilities.
 However, Dr. Blanche reminds that Teflon is made with polytetrafluoroethylene (PTFE)—a dangerous chemical that has been linked to thyroid conditions, testicular cancer, kidney conditions, and low birth weight.

-The Remedy Rx: If you are still using Teflon pans, it's time to go shopping!
+The Rx: If you are still using Teflon pans, it's time to go shopping!
 There are so many other non-stick options available that don't involve toxic chemicals getting activated by heat, contaminating the food you put into your body.

 Not Taking Vitamin D Supplements